-■ Enter the port that the CP server would be listening on.
+Enter the port that the CP server would be listening on.

-'''

-Enter the port in the range [49152, 65535] which the

-Coordination Point Server 10.209.80.197

-would be listening on or simply accept the default port suggested:
+Enter the port that the coordination point server 10.198.90.178 would be listening on or simply accept the default port suggested: [b] (443)

-[b] (14250)

-'''

-- Provide the following coordinator disks-related details at the installer prompt: - Enter the I/O fencing disk policy for the coordinator disks.
+- 8 Provide the following coordinator disks-related details at the installer prompt: - Enter the I/O fencing disk policy for the coordinator disks.